Leens-12/Typing-Test--Python/README.md

 This is a simple typing test program written in Python.
 It measures your typing speed, accuracy, and words per minute (WPM).
 The program randomly selects a sentence from a predefined list, and the user is prompted to type it as quickly and accurately as possible.

 ## **Project Information**
-- Program Name: War Card Game
+- Program Name: Typing Test
 - Last Modified: 29/12/2021
 - Author: Alina